Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions

-In this section, we examine the proposed longitudinal mediation models using Monte Carlo simulation studies to examine the performance measures, including the relative bias, the empirical standard error (SE), the relative root-mean-square error (RMSE), and the empirical coverage probability for a nominal $95\%$ confidence interval of each parameter of the proposed models.
+We evaluate the proposed longitudinal mediation models through the performance measures, including the relative bias, the empirical standard error (SE), the relative root-mean-square error (RMSE), and the empirical coverage probability for a nominal $95\%$ confidence interval of each parameter of the proposed models.
 Table \ref{tbl:metric} lists the definitions and estimates of these four performance measures.
-Specifically, the relative bias and empirical SE quantify whether the model, on average, targets the population values and whether estimates are precise.
+Specifically, the relative bias and empirical SE quantify whether the model, on average, targets the population values and whether estimates are precise, respectively.
 The relative RMSE integrates the bias and the precision metric into one measure.
 The coverage probability tells how well the interval estimate covers the corresponding population value.

 \tablehere{2}

 We decided to replicate the simulation study $S=1,000$ by an empirical approach following \citet{Morris2019simulation}.
 Specifically, we run a pilot simulation study, the standard error of bias of all parameters except the (unexplained) variance of knot measurement of each longitudinal process (i.e., $\psi_{\gamma\gamma}^{[u]}$, $u=x,m,y$) was less than $0.15$.
 Therefore, we need at least $900$ replications to keep the Monte Carlo standard error of the bias below $0.005$\footnote{$\text{Monte Carlo SE(Bias)}=\sqrt{Var(\hat{\theta})/S}$ \citep{Morris2019simulation}.}.
 Out of more conservative consideration, we decided to proceed with $S=1,000$.